Vampyrellida: History of research

 Vampyrellids have a long history of research.
 They are known for the vampire-like feeding habit of several vampyrellid amoebae, which pierce the cell walls of other eukaryotic cells to feed specifically on the cell contents, a feeding mechanism known as protoplast extraction.
 This similarity lead to the origin of the name for their most popular genus, Vampyrella, and their colloquial name 'vampire amoebae'.

 One of the earliest unambiguous reports of a vampyrellid is the mid-19th century description of Amoeba lateritia (now known as Vampyrella lateritia) by the German botanist Georg Fresenius.
 The first extensive documentation of their life history and feeding behavior was provided in 1865 by the Polish protozoologist Leon Cienkowski, who created the genus Vampyrella and classified it in a subgroup of the 'monads', a polyphyletic assemblage of parasitoid protists.
 Posterior works and monographs described numerous aquatic vampyrellid species, with important observations of their behaviour and ecology.
 In 1885, the German mycologist Wilhelm Zopf demonstrated the presence of nuclei in vampyrellids and erected the first family, Vampyrellidae.

 In the mid-20th century the first discoveries of soil-dwelling Vampyrellida were made.
 The first vampyrellid laboratory culture was established, containing the soil amoeba Theratomyxa weberi that fed on nematodes.
 Similar soil amoebae were isolated later, and studied as possible pest control against plant-pathogenic nematodes.
 Other studies identified a giant soil vampyrellid as the organism responsible for perforations found in fungal spores.

 In the early 1980s the feeding process and life cycle of the algivorous freshwater Vampyrella lateritia was filmed in unsurpassed detail.
 At the same time, the genus of large, plasmodial amoebae Thalassomyxa, was discovered in marine waters from remote parts of the world.

 Before genetic analyses, the taxonomic placement of vampyrellids was difficult: they were regarded as relatives of myxomycete slime moulds, heliozoa, proteomyxids, filose rhizopods and even monera.
 In 2009 the mystery was solved through phylogenies of 18S ribosomal RNA genes, which placed vampyrellids as part of Rhizaria.
 A revised taxonomy in 2012 reconstituted the order Vampyrellida.
 In 2013, a huge unexpected diversity of marine vampyrellids was detected.

 Evolution and systematics

 External relationships

 Vampyrellida represents one of the major groups of free-living amoebae, phylogenetically separate from other groups of amoebae such as Amoebozoa, Heterolobosea and Nucleariidae.
 Instead, Vampyrellida is an isolated clade within the Rhizaria supergroup.
 They are the closest relatives of the Phytomyxea, parasites of plants and algae that, unlike vampyrellids, disperse through flagellated stages during their life cycle and spend most of their active life within host cells.
 Current classifications place both Vampyrellida and Phytomyxea, along with other small groups of Rhizaria, within the phylum Endomyxa.
-Several phylogenetic analyses have recovered a sister group relationship between Vampyrellida and Phytomyxea and have named their clade Proteomyxia or Phytorhiza.
+A phylogenetic analysis have recovered a sister group relationship between Vampyrellida and Phytomyxea and have named their clade Phytorhiza.
+This was proposed to be changed to superclass Proteomyxia in 2018.